 3. What about the areas they could improve in the most?
 If they have any weaknesses in this role, do you think they could overcome them within the first 90 days?

-This is not the knock out question you think it is.
+This is not one of the knock out reference questions you think it is.
 Weaknesses are easier to overcome when you know about them in advance and can base your training around them.
-You are finding out if someone can work though those weaknesses, and if they are ‘skills’ based or behavioural.
-Weaknesses aren’t always a disqualifier; occasionally a perceived weakness may even be a strength for your open role.
+You are finding out if someone can work through those weaknesses, and if they are ‘skills’ based or behavioural.
+Weaknesses aren’t always a disqualifier.
+Occasionally, a perceived weakness may even be a strength for your open role.

 4. Did they receive any promotions while at your company?
 If not, do you think they could take on a more senior position?
 Why or why not?

-Questions around promotion establish both the environment they used to work in, as well as whether there are specific areas that need to be worked on for them to move into more senior roles.
-The crux of this is around the persons ability to keep growing and learning.
-If that is crucial in your role, you want to investigate this more.
-Remember that not every role allows for growth, and not every person wants to climb the corporate ladder.
+Reference questions around promotion establish the environment they used to work in, and specific areas that need to be worked on for them to move into more senior roles.
+The crux of this is around the person’s ability to keep growing and learning.
+If that is crucial for your role, you want to investigate this more.
+Remember that not every position allows for growth, and not every person wants to climb the corporate ladder.

-5. Tell me about their biggest accomplishment while working with you?
+5. Tell me about their most significant accomplishment while working with you?

 6. Did they hit or exceed any quotas/KPI’s?